 removes excess words that don’t advance arguments

-offers improvements to readability and tone
+improves readability and tone